-- (a) A student must remit payment by the due date shown on the electronic billing statement (E-bill).
-A student who fails to meet the due date is assessed a late payment charge equal to 1.5 percent of the unpaid balance. - (b) A student who either fails to withdraw officially from the University or withdraws following the refund period is responsible for payment of all tuition and fee charges.
+- (a) A student must remit payment by the due date shown on the "View Account" link in Student Self-Service.
+A student who fails to meet the due date is assessed a monthly Late Payment charge equal to 1.5 percent of the delinquent balance or \$1, whichever is greater.
+In addition, delinquent accounts will be subject to a financial hold, which may prevent registration and/or release of the student's academic record. - (b) A student who either fails to withdraw officially from the University or withdraws following the refund period is responsible for payment of all tuition and fee charges.
 (See § 3-508.)